metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_probe_v1_manifest.md

 Optional:

-- `ingress` (Attributes) ingress defines the Ingress objects to probe and the relabeling configuration.
-If 'staticConfig' is also defined, 'staticConfig' takes precedence. (see [below for nested schema](#nestedatt--spec--targets--ingress))
+- `ingress` (Attributes) ingress defines the Ingress objects to probe and the relabelingconfiguration.If 'staticConfig' is also defined, 'staticConfig' takes precedence. (see [below for nested schema](#nestedatt--spec--targets--ingress))
-- `static_config` (Attributes) staticConfig defines the static list of targets to probe and the relabeling configuration.
-If 'ingress' is also defined, 'staticConfig' takes precedence.
-More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#static_config. (see [below for nested schema](#nestedatt--spec--targets--static_config))
+- `static_config` (Attributes) staticConfig defines the static list of targets to probe and therelabeling configuration.If 'ingress' is also defined, 'staticConfig' takes precedence.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#static_config. (see [below for nested schema](#nestedatt--spec--targets--static_config))

 <a id="nestedatt--spec--targets--ingress"></a>
 ### Nested Schema for `spec.targets.ingress`